redraw/hugo-mondrian-theme/README.md

 # Using

-Copy the theme into your `themes/mondrian` folder or add it as a submodule,
+Copy the theme in `themes/mondrian` folder or add it as a git submodule,
 ```bash
 $ git add submodule https://github.com/redraw/hugo-mondrian-theme.git themes/mondrian
 $ hugo server -t mondrian
 ```

-Colors are configurable per [content-type](https://gohugo.io/content-management/types/) and you can modify them your `config.toml`, along with minor settings
+Colors are configurable per [content-type](https://gohugo.io/content-management/types/) and you can modify them in your `config.toml`, along with minor settings

 ```toml
 [params]